 A surety bond, irrevocable letter or credit, or other security device must be in place during the entire license period in which money transmission services are offered.

 The security device is required to protect consumers in the event a money transmitter (the licensee) fails to comply with the state regulations and laws.
 A claim may be placed against the security device.
 In the case of a surety bond, if the licensee (the principal listed on the bond) is found in violation, the licensee is responsible for repayment of the claimed amount.
 If the surety pays the claim, the principal is required to reimburse the surety.

 A security device remains in effect until cancellation, and may only be cancelled after 30 days' written notice to the Commissioner.
 Cancelling does not affect the rights of any claimants for any liability incurred or accrued during the period in which the bond was in force.

 The security must remain in place no longer than five years after the licensee ceases money transmission operations.
-The commissioner may reduce or eliminate that requirement.
+The commissioner may reduce or eliminate the requirement as it deems appropriate.

 Minnesota money transmitters must obtain a license through the Department of Commerce before they can begin business operations.
 A single license allows a licensee to conduct business at one or more locations, or through one or more authorized delegates.